Iron Whale Restaurant, Asbury Park, NJ; A Dining Review

 Noise Level: Moderate to High

-The Iron Whale, the latest of Tim McLoone's restaurants that are located in New Jersey and Maryland National Harbor, is a welcomed addition to Asbury Park boardwalk dining scene, located adjacent to two of his other Asbury Park restaurants: The Robinson Ale House and its second-story Supper Club.
+The Iron Whale is one of the many Tim McLoone restaurants that are located in New Jersey and Maryland National Harbor.
+This Asbury Park boardwalk popular dining spot is located close to three of Mcloone's other Asbury Park boardwalk restaurants: The Robinson Ale House , its second-story Supper Club, and the latest addition, the AP Rooftop.

 The Iron Whale is a popular restaurant, frequented mostly by millenials who come to enjoy a Jersey Shore dining experience in an attractive, rustic upscale, yet casual, setting with an above average menu, and vibrant bar scene.